abhiverse01/the-coders-handbook/Becoming an Expert Coder/I. Real-World Application Development.md

 - **Backend Development:**
   - **Server-Side Languages:** Languages like Node.js (JavaScript), Python (Django, Flask), Ruby (Rails), and Java (Spring) are commonly used to build the backend of web applications.
-  - **RESTful APIs and GraphQL:** The backend often provides APIs for the frontend to consume.
+  - **RESTful APIs and GraphQL:** The backend often provides APIs for the front end to consume.
 RESTful APIs are widely used for their simplicity and standardization, while GraphQL is used for more flexible and efficient data querying.
   - **Databases:** The backend interacts with databases to store and retrieve data.
 Relational databases like PostgreSQL and MySQL are commonly used, as well as NoSQL databases like MongoDB for more flexible data models.
     - **Node.js Example with Express and MongoDB:**
       ```javascript